Divorce Guide

 Divorce

-Experiencing a divorce or separation can be extremely stressful, especially if you’re unsure about the divorce process and how it unfolds.
+Experiencing a divorce or separation can be highly stressful, especially if you’re unsure about the divorce process and how it unfolds.
 This lack of clarity can make the whole situation feel overwhelming.

-The Divorce, Dissolution and Separation Act, which came into effect on April 6, 2022, has revolutionised the law.
+The Divorce, Dissolution and Separation Act, which took effect on April 6, 2022, has revolutionised the law.
 Now, one party or a couple can initiate proceedings without assigning blame or providing a specific reason for the divorce.

 Additionally, divorce terminology is being updated to reflect modern times, aiming to clarify each aspect of the process.
 This effort is intended to reduce confusion and make it easier for people to understand the journey they are undertaking during this challenging time.